 A rostered player is defined as a player who has signed a team roster/scorecard as a regular player during regular season play.
 Regular season substitutes are not considered rostered players.

-If an individual changes residence during an activity season, the individual shall be permitted to compete during the remainder of that activity with the team for which s/he began play.
-However, the individual must enter subsequent activities with her/his new organization.
+If an individual changes residence during an activity season, the individual shall be permitted to compete during the remainder of that activity with the team for which they began play.
+However, the individual must enter subsequent activities with their new organization.